 In-person social networking through college organizations can be limited in the online world.
 Networking functions as an important element in connecting for work opportunities, this means that it is up to you to take advantage of online alternatives in order to achieve similar results.
 For the benefit of students who prefer the campus experience, FNU strives to keep class sizes smaller for more meaningful interaction with peers and instructors, and we also offer an in-house job placement team in our Hialeah and South campus locations as well as at our training center.

 Sitting down with your professors for face-time conversation is not always possible with online courses, and this is where certain nuances of non-verbal communication can be lost.
 Scheduling online appointments with your teachers are extremely important to ensure that you get the right kind of feedback on your work; you really do not want to become just another anonymous student instead of an avid learner who understands that personal connection is one of the best ways to move forward in a learning environment.

 The Importance of Accreditation

 Sometimes an online university will present an unrealistic time frame for completing your courses as you pursue a degree program.
 Making sure that your capacity to complete your educational tasks in a timely fashion is certainly possible, but this is something you need to ascertain within the obligations you have elsewhere in life.
 Being realistic an essential ingredient that can determine career success or failure.

 To learn more about the pros and cons of online education, discuss which option best suits your learning style and lifestyle, and begin earning your degree, contact FNU today.
-Our admissions and academic counselors can help you take the first step towards a professional career that you can study online, in our South Florida campus locations, or through a combination of both virtual learning and classroom work.
+Our admissions and academic advisers can help you take the first step towards a professional career that you can study online, in our South Florida campus locations, or through a combination of both virtual learning and classroom work.